 Based on Attachment to the Filament

 - Adnate: In this type, an anther is present in continuation with the filament, as in Magnolia and water lily.

 - Innate: Here, a filament is attached to the basal region of an anther, like in mustard plants.
 It also refers to basifixed-anther.

 - Dorsifixed: In this type, a filament attaches to the dorsal side or back of an anther, like in Sesbania.

 The functional role of an anther can be understood by knowing the distinct role of the individual components:

-- Epidermis: It forms the lining of an anther that acts as a “Protective sheath” by providing structural integrity and strength.
+- The epidermis forms the lining of an anther that acts as a “Protective sheath” by providing structural integrity and strength.
 Epidermis also plays an essential role in the process of gaseous exchange between an anther and surrounding.
 It protects internal cells against dehydration and extreme conditions.

-- Endothecium: It is the second layer that facilitates anther dehiscence and provides structural support to the internal structures.
+- Endothecium is the second layer that facilitates the anther dehiscence and provides structural support to the internal structures.

-- Middle layer: It is the third layer beneath the large endothecium cells, which serve to store starch.
+- The middle layer is the third layer beneath the large endothecium cells, which serve to store starch.
 The starch mobilizes to the pollen grains during the maturation.

-- Tapetum: It is the fourth and the last layer that radially surrounds the microsporangium.
+- Tapetum is the fourth and last layer that radially surrounds the microsporangium.
 Tapetum is a nutrient-rich layer that provides nourishment to the pollen grains during their development.
 It consists of auxin hormone and callose enzyme, promotes the growth of pollen grain.
 Tapetum forms a compatible protein, which means the pollen grains that are compatible with the female gametophyte will only germinate.

 Anthesis: It refers to the process during which the anthers dangle out from the spikelet of the growing flower.
 The process of dehiscence occurs during the stage of anthesis when a flower attains maturity.

 Dehiscence: On maturation, the anther burst out by discharging pollen grains.
 Thus, pollen release from an anther is a process that refers to the “Dehiscence”.
 Based on the direction of dehiscence, anther releases pollen grains in the following ways:

 - Transverse dehiscence: In this, pollen releases away from the centre of the unilocular anther.